Gomel: Etymology

 There are at least six narratives of the origin of the city's name.
 The most plausible is that the name is derived from the name of the stream Homeyuk, which flowed into the river Sozh near the foot of the hill where the first settlement was founded.
-Names of other Belarusian cities are formed along these lines: for example, the name Minsk is derived from the river Menka, Polotsk from the river Palata, and Vitebsk from the river Vitsba.
+Names of other Belarusian cities are formed along these lines: for example, Polotsk from the river Palata, and Vitebsk from the river Vitsba.

 The first appearance of the name, as "Gomy", dates from 1142.
 Up to the 16th century, the city was mentioned as Hom', Homye, Homiy, Homey, or Homyi.
-These forms are tentatively explained as derivatives of an unattested *gomŭ of uncertain meaning.
-The modern name for the city has been in use only since the 16th or 17th centuries.
+These forms are tentatively explained as derivatives of unattested *gomŭ of uncertain meaning.
+The modern name for the city has been in use only since the 16th or 17th century.

 History

-Under Kievan Rus'
+Kievan Rus'

 Gomel was founded at the end of the 1st millennium AD on the lands of the Eastern Slavic tribal union of Radimichs.
-It lay on the banks of the Sozh river and the Homeyuk stream.
-Sozh's high right bank, cut through by canyons, provided a natural fortification.
+It lay on the banks of the Sozh River and the Homeyuk stream.
+Sozh's high right bank, with bluffs carving through, provided a natural fortification.
 For some time, Gomel was the capital of the Gomel Principality, before it became part of the Principality of Chernigov.
-Gomel is first mentioned in the Hypatian Codex under the year of 1142 as being territory of the princes of Chernigov.
+Gomel is first mentioned in the Hypatian Codex under the year 1142 as a territory of the princes of Chernigov.
 For some time, Gomel was ruled by the prince of Smolensk Rostislav Mstislavich before it was re-captured by Iziaslav III Davidovich, after whose death it belonged to Sviatoslav Olgovich and then to Sviatoslav's son Oleg.
-Under Oleg, Gomel went to the Principality of Novhorod-Siverskyi.
-The next ruler was Igor Svyatoslavich – the hero of "The Tale of Igor's Campaign".
+Under Oleg, Gomel went to the Principality of Novgorod-Seversk.
+The next ruler was Igor Svyatoslavich—the protagonist of The Tale of Igor's Campaign.
 During this period, the town was a fortified point and the centre of a volost.
-In the 12th–13th centuries the city's area was not less than 40 ha, and it had developed various crafts and was connected by trading routes with the cities of Northern and Southern Rus'.
-Archeological data have shown that the city was badly damaged during the Mongol-Tatar assault in the first half of the 13th century.
+In the 12th–13th centuries, the city's area was no less than 40 ha, and it had developed various crafts and was connected by trading routes with the cities of northern and southern Rus'.
+Archeological data have shown that the city was badly damaged during the Mongol-Tatar invasion in the first half of the 13th century.